 Movies are art in their own right.
 But this artist has turned famous flicks into the kind you can actually hang on your wall.

-London-based photographer and sculptor Jason Shulman has created a series of photographs which capture the entire duration of a movie in a single exposure.
+London-based photographer and sculptor Jason Shulman has created a series of photographs that capture the entire duration of a movie in a single exposure.

 The result – abstract shapes, vivid colours and ghostly suggestions of settings and characters – is what Shulman calls the movie’s “visual DNA.”